jugordon/AzureConsumptionFabric/README.md

 #### Data Ingestion:

-A Fabric notebook extracts data from the API and loads it into a Lakehouse.
+A Fabric notebook extracts data from the APIs and loads it into a Lakehouse.

 #### Data Transformation: